docker/docs/docker-hub/scim.md

 Group management is not supported.

 The table below lists the supported attributes.
-Note, that your attribute mappings must match for SSO to prevent duplicating your members.
+Note that your attribute mappings must match for SSO to prevent duplicating your members.

 | Attribute    | Description
 |:---------------------------------------------------------------|:-------------------------------------------------------------------------------------------|